eshadatta/exp-cite-page/quickstart.md

 4. Script will NOT register a DOI
 4. Script will NOT add the DOI back to the file Generating PID(s)
-ERROR: Invalid inline table encountered (line 3 column 1 char 63)
-WARNING: Not processing: /tmp/my_science_blog/archetypes/default.md.
-There was an error or there is no markdown present
-ERROR: while parsing a block mapping in "<unicode string>", line 2, column 1 did not find expected key in "<unicode string>", line 2, column 43
-WARNING: Not processing: /tmp/my_science_blog/themes/ananke/archetypes/default.md.
-There was an error or there is no markdown present
 Files in ['.'] have been processed and written to /tmp/my_science_blog/quickstart/pid.json Generating URLs
 Generating XML document for submission